sunidhich25/SkinMax/README.md

 <div align="center">
-Built with ❤️ for [CCS] Intra-Society Hackathon
+Built with ❤️ for CCS's Intra-Society Hackathon
 </div>